isa-ulisboa/greends-dms-exercises/dms_ex_09_alter_drop.md

 # Data Management and Storage

-# Exercise 9 - ALTER, TRUNCATE and DROP (DLL statements)
+# Exercise 9 - ALTER, TRUNCATE and DROP (DDL statements)

 The goal of this exercise is to exercise DLL SQL statements with **ALTER**, **TRUNCATE** and **DROP** statements.